Quantitative Analytics

 Benchmarks and Norms

 Survey results are easier to understand if you have benchmarks, standards, or normative data.
 Numbers and percentages only make sense in comparison to other numbers and percentages.
-Decision Analyst, for instance, maintains databases of answers to various types of surveys (product tests, advertising tests, and awareness, trail & usage studies, etc.) and conducts surveys on various industries specifically to create comparative data, which its analysts can access while studying survey data.
+Decision Analyst, for instance, maintains databases of answers to various types of surveys (product tests, advertising tests, and awareness, trial & usage studies, etc.) and conducts surveys on various industries specifically to create comparative data, which its analysts can access while studying survey data.
 Also, secondary and syndicated data are used as additional points of comparison and reference.
 In looking at the answers to questions, it’s good policy to always ask the question, “Compared to what?”

 Graphs and Tables